Documentation for CodeGraph’s workflow system – LangGraph-based orchestration of 21 scenario workflows, composite pipelines, and the exec CI/CD tool.

 state = classify_intent_node(state)

-# Populates: state['intent'], state['scenario_id'], state['confidence']
+# Populates: state['intent'], state['scenario_id'], state['confidence'],

 Scenario Routing¶

-from src.workflow.orchestration import route_by_intent
+from src.workflow.orchestration.router import route_by_intent

 # Returns the scenario node name